sifrr/sifrr/packages/browser/sifrr-template/README.md

 The functions (`${({ name }) => name}`) in between your html template literal you passed to `html` function are called bindings.
 Functions are not used, rather the return value of these functions are used.

-First argument in binding function is `props` passed in when creating/updating template instance.
+First argument in binding function is `props` passed in when creating/updating component instance.
-Second argument is oldValue (value returned by binding in last render) of that binding.
+Second argument is oldValue (current dom nodes present or last returned value of this function) of that binding.

 All arguments given in binding function are immutable.
 Avoid updating them, else there might be unintended effects.